eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 The manipulation would be possible if a coalition of voters who sincerely prefer $C\succ A\succ D$ were to insincerely vote $D\succ A$ in order to strengthen $A$'s loss to $D$ enough to make it worse than $C$'s loss to $B$, which would be profitable. $\square$
 {% endproof %}

-This is a stark case where the choice of $n=3$ elections is a benefit over taking the system to $n>3$ (at least with a minimax tiebreaker).
-In the original state, it had selected the Condorcet loser $A$, and was manipulated to pick someone else.
-This showcases how minimax is less robust for larger $n$, but is extremely robust for $n=3$ [due to its agreement with Ranked Pairs and Schulze](../better-choices/){:target="_blank"}<d-cite key="brandt2025condorcet"></d-cite>.

 Therefore, for $n=3$, we need *only* consider the $(1,2)$ swap of the first kind, which swaps the relative strengths of the two weakest matchups, on $P$ which contains a cycle.
 We have eliminated $(0,1)$ and $(2,3)$ as profitable manipulations, and hence we have reduced the field of possible profitable manipulations to a very small set of possibilities.